School Trips and Activities

 Pupils experience a broad curriculum throughout their time at school.
 (Ofsted 2018)

-In Reception we will take a trip to Wilderness Wood in the Spring term and to the rockpools in Rottingdean in the Summer term.
+In Reception we take a trip to Wilderness Wood in the Spring term.
+There, the children participate in a variety of activities during the day:

 Years 1 and 2